Notalib/LYT/doc/test-script.md

 Comics (THIS TEST CASE NEEDS REVIEWING):

-        - 1: Open the comic, press 'Play'.
-Does the images seem to follow sound?
+        - 1: Test the first three cases of "Playing books (linearly)" on the comic.

+        - 2: Whilst Playing, Check that the image automatically follows the text being read.

+        - 3: Whilst playing, click on the chapter's timeline.
+Does it jump to the place you've clicked?

+        - 4: Check, that clicking repeatedly on the images does not affect playing.

+        - 5: Forward and backward playing, checking that this does not disrupt the showing of the images.

+    (On a smartphone/Tablet)

+        - 1: Run the same test listed above.

+        - 2: Test the two cases for smartphone of "Playing books (linearly)".

-        - 2: Whilst playing, check that the image is scaled properly.
+        - 3: Whilst playing, check that the image is scaled properly.
 Can you see everything?

-        - 3: Whilst playing, click 'Pause', then resume playing.

-        - 4: Whilst playing, click on the chapter's timeline.
-Does it jump to the place you've clicked?

-        - 5: Check, that clicking repeatedly on the images does not affect playing.

-        - 6: Forward and backward playing, checking that this does not disrupt the showing of the images.

 Bookmarks: